Terms & Conditions

 8.1.
 Neither party will approach the staff of the other party for the purpose of employment during the term of the Agreement, nor for a period of twelve months from the date of termination of the Agreement.

 9. Intellectual Property, Title, & Use

 9.2.
-All IP contained in pre-existing courseware, video content and assessment frameworks will remain the property of the organisation that provided it.
-This extends to any elements within a customised version of courseware, videoware or simulation assets
+All IP contained in EP website, marketing material, courseware, simulations, video content, coaching resources, and assessment frameworks will remain the property of EP.
+This extends to any elements within a customised version of courseware, videoware or simulation resources.

 9.3.
-All IP created by an Elemental Projects employee or sub-contractor during a consulting engagement will remain the property of the Client Organisation.
+All IP created by an Elemental Projects employee or sub-contractor during a consulting engagement (work product) will remain the property of the Client Organisation.